 A train running forecast can also be sent before the train starts running.
 For additional delays occurring between two Reporting Points, a threshold has to be contractually defined between the railway undertaking and the infrastructure manager to which an initial or a new forecast has to be sent.
-If the extend of delay is not known, the infrastructure manager has to send a 'service disruption message' (see Section 4.2.5 Service disruption information).
+If the extend of delay is not known, the infrastructure manager has to send a 'service disruption message' (see Chapter 4.2.6: Service disruption information).

-The train running forecast message must give the forecast time for agreed forecast point.
+The train running forecast message must give the forecast time for agreed forecast point and it should be possible for the recipient of the information to assess its accuracy and reliability, according, to the methodology as set out in Appendix IV.

-The Infrastructure Manager shall send this message to the next neighboring infrastructure manager involved in the train run.
+The Infrastructure Manager shall send this message to the next neighbouring infrastructure manager involved in the train run.